 If you are a dad about to head into a custody fight, you likely have a lot of questions.
 Moreover, you’ve probably heard some horror stories about fathers’ rights here in the Lone Star State.
-Luckily, fathers have the same rights as mothers in the eyes of the law.
+In Texas, fathers have the same rights as mothers in the eyes of the law.

 Still, it’s a good idea to work with an experienced divorce attorney.
+This is because child custody laws in Texas for fathers serve the best interest of the child, and you have to build a strong case.
 With skilled legal representation, you can protect the best interests of yourself and your children.

 Let’s take a look at eight things to know about your rights as a father in Texas.